Freshly/proto_pharm/README.md

 # ProtoPharm

 Stub your gRPCs with lab-grown proto objects.
+Life is better on the pharm.

 Built on a great foundation by @ganmacs at [ganmacs/grpc_mock](https://github.com/ganmacs/grpc_mock).